 8.00pm: Final push of the day

-The girls are now in bed, their fruit boxes and bags are organised for tomorrow, along with their uniforms lay out, so that we avoid any unnecessary panics in the morning, so I’ve cracked open my laptop to send a few final emails and finish some tasks off before I wind down for the night.
-It’s a cliché to say no two days are the same in our job role; we can be fully out on the road with clients, at home powering through reports and more often than not, a mix of the above.
-This week however, I’m on the road quite a lot; I need to prepare for an overnight stay in Manchester tomorrow in order to attend our Deputy Day the following day, and I’m then going to London to meet a couple of clients at the back end of the week, so taking time to get on top of things now will serve me well for the rest of the week.
+The girls are now in bed, their fruit boxes and bags are organised for tomorrow, along with their uniforms laid out, so that we avoid any unnecessary panics in the morning, and I’ve cracked open my laptop to send a few final emails and finish some tasks off before I wind down for the night.
+It’s a cliché to say no two days are the same in our job role; we can be fully out on the road with clients, at home powering through reports and more often than not, all of the above.